hyperspy/hyperspy/doc/user_guide/model.rst

 * :py:meth:`~.models.model1d.Model1D.remove_signal_range`
 * :py:meth:`~.models.model1d.Model1D.reset_signal_range`

-In 2D models, those methods are not implemented (hyperspy 1.6.0).
-Instead, the `m.channel_switches` attribute of a model can be set using boolean arrays of the same shape as the data's signal, where True means that the datapoint will be used in the fitting routine.
+In 2D models, those methods are not implemented and the ``m.channel_switches`` attribute of a model can be set using boolean arrays of the same shape as the data's signal, where ``True`` means that the datapoint will be used in the fitting routine.

 A signal range can be set using axes units by creating another signal2D object:
+The example below shows how a boolean array can be easily created from the signal and how the ``isig`` syntax can be used to define the signal range.

 .. code-block:: python

-    >>> #Creating a sample 2D gaussian dataset
+    >>> # Create a sample 2D gaussian dataset
     >>> g = hs.model.components2D.Gaussian2D(
     ...
 A=1, centre_x=-5.0, centre_y=-5.0, sigma_x=1.0, sigma_y=2.0,)